pingcap/tidb/docs/design/2018-10-19-table-partition.md

 ### DDL operations

-DROP/TRUNCATE/ADD, those three operations works on range partition.
+DROP/TRUNCATE/ADD, those three operations work on range partition.

 `DROP PARTITION` is similar to `DROP TABLE`, except that partition ID is used. `TableInfo` should be updated after the drop partition operation.
 Note that if one wants to drop the last partition in a table, he should use drop table rather than drop partition.